Chapter 15.04

 b.
 Section 324 is hereby added to the Fire Code to read as follows:

 324 Car Stackers and Car Puzzler Systems.
-Car stackers and car puzzler systems are defined as manual, or automatic, rack vehicle storage systems designed to park cars vertically and / or horizontally inside structures or under canopies such that the vehicles are in close proximity to one another with limited access for firefighters.
+Car stackers and car puzzler systems are defined as manual, or automatic, rack vehicle storage systems designed to park cars vertically and/or horizontally inside structures or under canopies such that the vehicles are near one another with limited access for firefighters.
 The configuration of the vehicles stored in these systems presents an exposure hazard from one vehicle to another in the event of a vehicle fire.

 Car stackers and car puzzler systems installed inside structures or under attached canopies shall be provided with Manual Wet or Automatic Wet Standpipe connections at all points of access and at each parking level within the structure so that every part of the parking area is within 150 feet by hose pull of a standpipe connection.